logo

 [ADVERTISEMENT]

-It's obviously a ton of work.
+It's obviously a tremendous amount of work.

-“I manage 2 collections, one is the largest collection of Australian animals in the world at a park called Featherdale in Sydney, and the second is a collection of endangered species from all over the world about 4 hours south of Sydney called Mogo,” Chad said.
+“I manage 2 collections; one is the largest collection of Australian animals in the world at a park called Featherdale in Sydney, and the second is a collection of endangered species from all over the world, about 4 hours south of Sydney, called Mogo,” Chad said.

-Chad truly loves what he does so he doesn't consider his responsibilities a job.
-He is so passionate that to him, it's just pure joy.
+Chad truly loves what he does, so he doesn't consider his responsibilities a job.
+He is so passionate that, to him, it's just pure joy.

 zookeeper_chad

-Chad said while praising his team’s efforts:
+Chad praised his team’s efforts:

-“I believe zoos and wildlife parks are the most amazing places where animals and people have real opportunities to interact and make connections and I’m so thankful to be part of that,” Chad concluded.
+“I believe zoos and wildlife parks are the most amazing places where animals and people have real opportunities to interact and make connections, and I’m so thankful to be part of that,” Chad concluded.

 zookeeper_chad